Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Introduction

 \section{Introduction}

-Interpretability of neural networks and understanding what features they extract from the input are crucial, especially in critical applications like healthcare.
-Additionally, the availability of this information in near real-time is often required.
-In this work, we efficiently visualize the extracted features of a ResNet50 \cite{resnets} classification network trained on ImageNet \cite{deng_imagenet_2009} and a ResNet34 \cite{resnets} backbone semantic segmentation network trained on digital pathology scans of histochemically stained tissue samples, by inverting them using a generative adversarial network (GAN) \cite{NIPS2014_5ca3e9b1}.
-A StyleGAN2 architecture \cite{karras2020stylegan2} is used in this role.
+In this work, we efficiently reconstruct the extracted features of a ResNet50 \citep{resnets} classification network trained on ImageNet1K \citep{deng_imagenet_2009} and a ResNet34 backbone of a semantic segmentation network trained on digital pathology scans of histochemically stained tissue samples, by inverting them using a pretrained, frozen generative adversarial network (GAN) \citep{NIPS2014_5ca3e9b1}.
+For the ResNet50 trained on ImageNet1K, we invert it using a StyleGAN2 \citep{karras2020stylegan2} and a BigGAN \citep{brock2019large}.
+For the ResNet34 trained on digital pathology data, we use a custom GAN trained on digital pathology data.
+The architecture is shown in \cref{apd:GAN Architecture}.
+In the following, we use the term "feature extractor" for both the classification and semantic segmentation network.

-We observe that the features learned by the classification or semantic segmentation network are compatible with the features learned by a GAN generator trained in an unsupervised manner, even though the classification or semantic segmentation network and the GAN were trained completely unaware of each other.
-In order to bring the two models together, we learn a linear transformation, to be more precise, a 1x1 convolution, to stitch them.
-The 1x1 convolution is trained to map from a hidden layer of the classification or semantic segmentation network into a hidden layer of the GAN generator.
-Utilizing this mapping, we can quickly visualize activations of the classification or semantic segmentation network, by transferring them through the convolutional connection into the GAN generator, i.e., we use the GAN generator as a decoder to invert the classification or semantic segmentation network.
+In order to bring the feature extractor and GAN generator together, we learn a linear transformation in the form of a 1x1 convolution to stitch them.
+The 1x1 convolution is trained to map from a hidden layer of the feature extractor into a hidden layer of the GAN generator.
+Utilizing this mapping, we can quickly reconstruct activations of the feature extractor, by transferring them through the convolutional connection into the GAN generator, i.e., we use the GAN generator as a decoder to invert the feature extractor.
+Here, only the 1x1 convolution is being trained.
+Both the feature extractor and GAN generator are kept frozen.

+Through the stitching, we investigate the similarity between representations learned by the GAN generators and the feature extractors, and also which combination of layers is more compatible.